 2. Use The Proper Balance of Orchid Fertilizer

-If you can’t find a specially formulated orchid fertilizer, choose a complete, balanced orchid or all-purpose fertilizer.
-Just make sure it contains equal amounts of nitrogen, phosphorus and potassium (look for 20-20-20 on the label) plus micronutrients.
+If you can’t find a specially formulated orchid fertilizer, choose an all-purpose fertilizer that contains equal amounts of nitrogen, phosphorus and potassium (look for 20-20-20 on the label) plus micronutrients.
 The numbers are percentages that will tell you it’s a balanced fertilizer.

 Also, if you’re going to use a balanced granular fertilizer, be sure to dissolve it in water before applying.
 And pick a non-urea fertilizer.
 Urea is a component of nitrogen.
 Avoid it because it can take up to a year to break down and be available to your plant.
 In non-urea fertilizers, 100 percent of the nitrogen is immediately available to the orchid.